ddnexus/pagy/docs/how-to.md

 ## Paginate collections with metadata

-When your collection already contains counts and pagination metadata, you don't need any `pagy*` controller method.
+When your collection is already paginated and contains counts and pagination metadata, you don't need any `pagy*` controller method.
 For example this is a Tmdb API search result object:

 ```
 #<Tmdb::Result page=1, total_pages=23, total_results=446, results=[#<Tmdb::Movie ..>,#<Tmdb::Movie...>,...]...>